ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 {: numbered="false" toc="exclude"}

-If the child is a quoted string, the string MUST be converted to a key by removing the surrounding quotes and replacing each escape sequence with its equivalent Unicode character, as in the table below:
+If the child is a quoted string, the string MUST be converted to a member name by removing the surrounding quotes and replacing each escape sequence with its equivalent Unicode character, as in the table below: